kaltura/platform-install-packages/README.md

 #Installing Kaltura requires root
 sudo sudo su -
 ```
+###### iptables and ports
-###### Disabling iptables for the installation is recommended, you can also only disable the specific ports - [see a list of required open ports below](#required-open-ports-to-run-kaltura).
+Kaltura requires certain ports to be open for proper operation.
+[See a list of required open ports below](#required-open-ports-to-run-kaltura).
+If you're just testing and don't mind an open system, you can use the below to disbale iptables altogether:
 ```bash
 iptables -F
 chkconfig iptables off